hpreshit/eid-fall2018/DHTsensorAWS/README.md

    #### 7. The QT on client RPi3 has a button to request last 30 values from the queue.
    #### 8. The client RPi3 displays a graph of all the 8 values with start and stop timestamps.
    #### 9. A button on the RPi3 client display allows changing units to degrees C or F
+   #### 10. A button on client QT starts profiling of roundtrip time for three protocols: MQTT, Websockets and CoAP
+   #### 11. The results are displayed in textual format as well as a graphical comparison of roundtrip time of three protocols is displayed.

    ## References
    #### 1. https://docs.aws.amazon.com/index.html#lang/en_us